Trust funds

 Taxes will apply based on the trust fund you choose, as each type of trust is taxed differently.

 For example, in accumulation or discretionary trusts, trustees are responsible for paying tax on the income received.
-The first £1,000 is usually taxed at the standard rate of 20%.
-However, if you have more than one type of trust fund, then the £1,000 will be divided between the number of trust funds you have.
+The first £500 is tax-free, however, if you have more than one type of trust fund, then the £500 will be divided between the number of trust funds you have.

 Am I eligible to set up a trust fund?